Frederick Church (engineer): Notable roller coasters

-The 1921-built Big Dipper at Playland in San Francisco (1921–1955) was at one time said to be an early Prior and Church coaster.
+The Big Dipper at Playland located in San Francisco (1922–1955) is sometimes mistakenly identified as a Prior and Church coaster.
 However, park owner Arthur Looff built the Big Dipper with his own crew.
 Looff made a deal with Prior and Church to use the ride as a showcase for other potential parks wanting the new double out and back style roller coaster in their park.
 He would land the role as coaster builder for at least three double out and back coasters from the Big Dipper's ride popularity.
 The most famous roller coaster in the world today, the Cyclone at Coney Island, is similar in design to the Big Dipper.

 Rolling stock

 Church developed a rolling stock with flanged wheels for negotiating steep curves.
 Prior and Church coaster trains typically consisted of ten or eleven single-bench cars with open-air fronts, each bench securing up to three riders with a leather strap lap restraint.